jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] "6.
 Expression\1.
 Diagrams"
         - [x] Seems less finished up.
 I am not sure I would want to put that at the top of the documentation or at least not in this state.
     - [x] "7.
 Other Topics\9.
 Old or Boring\About Programming In General.doc"
-        - [x] This is old text, that when rewritten I might even want as the introduction text that the Circle Language Spec starts with, or maybe just part of it.
+        - [x] This is old text, that when rewritten I might even want as the introduction text that the Encircle Language Spec starts with, or maybe just part of it.
         - [x] Is not really a diagram expression topic specifically.
 - [x] ~~I might want to somehow merge those diagram topics together.~~
 - [x] And put the Coding Concepts sub-folders just in the root.